apernea/alex-auto/README.md

-AlexAuto - Car Selling Platform
+**AlexAuto - Car Selling Platform**

-AlexAuto is a comprehensive, full-stack platform for managing a car dealership's inventory.
+**AlexAuto** is a comprehensive, full-stack platform for managing a car dealership's inventory.
 It features a robust RESTful API backend built with Spring Boot and a modern, interactive frontend powered by Next.js and React.
 The platform provides advanced features for searching, filtering, and managing car data, including image uploads, all powered by a containerized Microsoft SQL Server database.

-Features
+**FEATURES**:

-Full CRUD Operations: Create, Read, Update, and Delete car records.
+1. Full CRUD Operations: Create, Read, Update, and Delete car records.

-Dynamic Search and Filtering: A powerful /car/search endpoint that allows for combining multiple filter criteria (make, model, year range, price, kilometers, etc.) to find specific vehicles.
+2.Dynamic Search and Filtering: A powerful /car/search endpoint that allows for combining multiple filter criteria (make, model, year range, price, kilometers, etc.) to find specific vehicles.

-Pagination and Sorting: All list-based endpoints are paginated and sortable to handle large datasets efficiently.
+3.Pagination and Sorting: All list-based endpoints are paginated and sortable to handle large datasets efficiently.

-Image Uploads: Link car objects to images by uploading files directly to the server.
+4.Image Uploads: Link car objects to images by uploading files directly to the server.

-Input Validation: Ensures data integrity by validating all incoming data against predefined rules.
+5.Input Validation: Ensures data integrity by validating all incoming data against predefined rules.

-Centralized Error Handling: Provides clean, consistent JSON error responses for invalid requests.
+6.Centralized Error Handling: Provides clean, consistent JSON error responses for invalid requests.

-Dual-Profile Configuration: Supports both a persistent database (db profile) and an in-memory (json profile) setup for flexible development and testing.
+7.Dual-Profile Configuration: Supports both a persistent database (db profile) and an in-memory (json profile) setup for flexible development and testing.

-Tech Stack
+**TECH STACK**:
 ### **Backend**
 -   **Framework:** [Spring Boot 3](https://spring.io/projects/spring-boot)
 -   **Language:** Java 17+